VAOkolo/_portfolio-client/README.md

 To do:
 - sticky footer on about page when navigating carousel
-- complete responsive design e.g. having about me carousel containers stack in columns for small screens
+- complete responsive design e.g. having about me carousel containers stack in columns for small screens / buttons on projects page
 - add newer projects to project list and tighten up codebase for featured projects
 - add a featured projects panel on the homepage
 - complete contact form and contact form functionality